Why AUSkey is being decommissioned?

 If you have not already done so, RTOs who utilise web services will need to upgrade to Version 3.

 Update and clean-up your information

-To prepare for the retirement of AUSkey and the new M2M solution, business associates and AUSkey administrators should do the following:
+To prepare for the retirement of AUSkey, business associates and AUSkey administrators should do the following:

 - Log into the ABR with an AUSkey and update business associate details to make sure they are correct (add associates which do not appear in the ABR and remove those who are no longer associates)

 - Log into AUSkey manager with an Admin AUSkey and revoke any AUSkeys which are no longer required